MTH95 Intermediate Algebra

 - Course Specific Requirements:

 Organization of the course: The course materials and assignments for this class are organized by weeks.
 Each online week begins on a Monday and ends on the following Sunday.
 The course calendar (available online on the first day of classes) contains the list of textbook sections and topics that you are expected to learn each week and also the assignments due each week.
-Each week, there will be TWO assignments to turn in: WeBWorK online assignments and also a weekly worksheet submitted in D2L.
+Each week, there will be TWO assignments to turn in: a short discussion post and also a long weekly worksheet submitted twice via D2L dropbox- see course syllabus for details.
 The weekly worksheet is a handout with several math questions which you will complete by showing all your work.
 Most students handwrite their work, take a clear readable digital picture and upload an image into D2L.
 Some students like to scan their work and yet some others like to type their solutions using an equation editor (for math symbols) then upload the document into the online class.

 ON-CAMPUS EXAMS (a departmental requirement!): You will be expected to take a paper and pen/pencil, closed book, no-notes, no-calculator midterm and a final exam at the Rock Creek campus.
 The exact date/time of the two oncampus exams will be available to you on the first day of the term.
-Usually the midterm is on the Friday evening of Week-4 and and the final exam is on the Friday evening of Week-8.
+Usually the midterm is on a Thursday evening of Week-6 and and the final exam is on the Thursday evening of the Finals week.
 If you are unable to come to Rock Creek campus for the proctored exams on the posted date/time, then you must contact me in week-one to obtain details from me on how to go about making arrangements to take the exams either at one of the PCC testing centers or in a proctored setting at a college testing-center near you.

 - Web Technical Requirements: